thingsplex/docs/thingsplex-ui/flow/nodes/actions.md

  `pt:j1/mt:evt/rt:dev/rn:test/ad:1/sv:sensor_lumin/ad:11_0`

- Properties used for configuring virtual device , the properties are optional:
+ Properties are used for configuring virtual device and are optional.
+ Supported properties:
   - *Register as virtual device (optional)* - if the flag is selected , the service will be added into inclusion report and will be part of virtual device .
  - *Service group (optional)* - name of service group in inclusion report.
 In a virtual device multiple services can be put into a logical group.
  - *Service properties* - object will be used as service properties.